lacanoid/datalink/docs/type.md

 Read permissions on the file are set for owner and group. other permissions are removed, so that normal users can'r read the file anymore.

-Note that this requires at least READ ACCESS BLOCKED option, so file will not be writable anyway.
+Note that this requires at least WRITE ACCESS BLOCKED option, so file will not be writable anyway.

 Pro: Access file contents from the database environment